RuiCunhaM/netronome-p4-documentation/docs/tips.md

 ---

+## Casting variable to a lower number of bits
+---

+When casting a variable to a lower number of bits ensure that it won't cause an overflow.
+This will result in Undefined Behaviour, leading to the machine crashing and possibly the SmartNIC to overheat.

+---

 ## Maximum register size
 ---
 The maximum number of values in a register is `2,147,483,647` a.k.a. maximum signed integer value.